amitshah261/Movies-Near-You/README.md

 A web-app to display list of real-time movies in theaters, their trailers, IMDB rating.

 # Description:
-In this application I have developed an application with a basic GUI where the user can find the latest movies, read their reviews and also can book tickets using Fandango.
+I have developed an application with a basic GUI where the user can find the latest movies, read their reviews and also can book tickets using Fandango.

 I make use of three open source APIs:
 ▪ OMDB API